xionxiao/kantv/README.md

 ### Run Android APK on Android phone

-This project is a learning&research project, so the Android APK will <a href="./docs/compliance-statement.md">not collect/upload user data in Android device</a>.
-The Android APK should be works well on any <b>mainstream</b> Android phone(report issue in various Android phone to this project is greatly welcomed) and the following four permissions are required:
+This project is a pure <b>learning&study</b> project, so the Android APK is a green Android APPand will <a href="./docs/compliance-statement.md">not collect/upload user data in Android device</a>.
+The Android APK should be works well on any Qualcomm mobile SoC equipped <b>mainstream</b> Android phone and the following permissions are required:

-- Access to storage is required to generate necessary temporary files
+- Access to storage is required for ASR inference and LLM inference(read/load models from storage)
-- Access to device information is required to obtain current phone network status information, distinguishing whether the current network is Wi-Fi or mobile when playing online TV
+- Access to device information is required to obtain phone's network status information, distinguishing whether the current network is Wi-Fi or mobile when playing online TV
-- Access to camera is needed for AI Agent
-- Access to mic(audio recorder) is needed for AI Agent

 <hr>
 here is a short video to demostrate AI subtitle by running the great & excellent & amazing<a href="https://github.com/ggerganov/whisper.cpp"> whisper.cpp </a> on a Xiaomi 14 device - <b>fully offline, on-device</b>.